Sam-Martin/Sam-Martin/content/post/2021-08-12-Sphinx-Extension-Page-Generation.md

 My basis for writing this example in this fashion is by following along the approximate process of the built in [autosummary extension](https://www.sphinx-doc.org/en/master/usage/extensions/autosummary.html) provided by Sphinx.

 You can see the full code for this extension [on GitHub](https://github.com/sphinx-doc/sphinx/tree/4.x/sphinx/ext/autosummary).
-Any mistakes I make in this implementation are my own, and you should defer to the autosummary extension as the canonical example of how to do this if you want a more complete sample.
+Any mistakes I make in this implementation are my own, and you should defer to the autosummary extension as the canonical way to do this if you want a more complete example.

 ## Writing the extension